lhw-1/rgbd-pathfinder/README.md

 RGBD-Pathfinder is a script that takes in an RGB / RGB-D Image, as well as a Goal Destination (represented by a single set of pixel co-ordinates), and finds a traversable path and direction using image segmentation and obstacle detection.

-This project is currently in progress and has not been fully implemented.
+Currently, only image segmentation is used to find a traversable path; obstacle detection has not been implemented.

 ---